mongodb/terraform-provider-mongodbatlas/website/docs/d/cloud_provider_shared_tier_restore_jobs.html.markdown

 # Data Source: mongodbatlas_shared_tier_restore_jobs

-`mongodbatlas_shared_tier_restore_jobs` provides Cloud Backup Snapshot Restore Jobs datasource for Shared Tier Clusters.
+`mongodbatlas_shared_tier_restore_jobs` provides Cloud Backup Snapshot Restore Jobs data source for Shared Tier Clusters.
 Gets all the cloud backup snapshot restore jobs for the specified shared tier cluster.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.
 -> **NOTE:** This datasource is only for Shared Tier Clusters (M0, M2, M5).